tymiles003/datacollect/README.md

 Frequently Asked Questions
 ---------------------------
 ##### How to install and run
+* Install Android Studio
+* In Android Studio open the SDK manager (from the tools menu)
+* Under "Extras" install:
+    * Android Support Repository
+    * Android Support Library
+    * Google Play Services
+    * Google Repository
-* Import as GIT project into Android Studio
+* Clone as a GIT project into Android Studio
 * Select fieldTask and run as an Android application

 Instructions on installing a Smap server can be found in the operations manual [here](http://www.smap.com.au/downloads.shtml)